TexasInstruments/edgeai-tensorlab/README.md

-# Jacinto-AI-ModelZoo
+# EdgeAI-ModelZoo

 This repository provides a collection of example Deep Neural Network (DNN) Models for various Computer Vision tasks.
-These tasks include image classification, segmentation and detection.
-The models in this repository can be run either in PC simulation mode or directly in [Jacinto 7](https://training.ti.com/jacinto7) family of SoCs, for example [TDA4VM](https://www.ti.com/product/TDA4VM).
+The models in this repository can be run either in PC simulation mode or in TI Deep Learning Library (TIDL) for [Jacinto 7](https://training.ti.com/jacinto7) family of SoCs, for example [TDA4VM](https://www.ti.com/product/TDA4VM).

 ### Notice
 - If you have not visited the landing page of [**TI EdgeAI @ Github**](https://github.com/TexasInstruments/edgeai), please do so before attempting to use this repository.
-- This repository is located in Github at: https://github.com/TexasInstruments/edgeai-benchmark
+- This repository is located in Github at: https://github.com/TexasInstruments/edgeai-modelzoo
 - Important Note: This repository is being made available for experimentation and development  - this is not meant for deployment in production.